Ghostbird/ESP32-Sensor-Web/README.md

 ## Changelog

+### Version 0.4.1

+* Minor feature: Auto-hide web-UI cards for sensors that are not currently active in the configuration.
+Page still loads with everything visible, and hides cards as soon as the first data is received.
+* Fix: Remove attempted HTTP error handling for non-HTTP error codes
+* Maybe fix: Change pin for PIR sensor to 27 seems to prevent the need to disconnect the PIR sensor to re-upload the sketch.
+However, it is not certain that this is why it suddenly works in my test.

 ### Version 0.4

-* Feature: Added support for interrupt based PIR sensor (or any sensor that simply push/pulls a single pin)
+* Feature: Added support for interrupt based PIR sensor (or anything that simply push/pulls a single pin)

 ### Version 0.3.1